 i) The counselor (outgoing state president) shall serve in an advisory capacity to the president.

 Section 1: The Executive Board of TAFCS shall consist of: the elected officers of the Association; the chair of the student unit organization; the counselor; and the student unit advisor; (the last two will serve without vote).
 The functions of the Executive Board of TAFCS are as follows:

 a) It shall manage the business of TAFCS and shall refer to the assembly of members such matters as it deems advisable and as are required by Bylaws.

 b) It shall receive committee reports and the budget as submitted by the finance committee and submit its recommendations to the assembly of members.

 c) It shall approve dates, places for the meeting(s), registration fees and general convention plans of TAFCS and shall have the power to cancel annual meeting(s) in the event of an emergency or other situation as appropriate.

 d) It shall provide for leadership as needed with other groups through appropriate means.
 This shall include appointment of representatives and membership on joint committees.
-It shall receive reports from members serving in these relationships and
+It shall receive reports from members serving in these relationships and shall determine action.

 e) It shall meet immediately before the annual meeting and at other times on the call of the president.